rosswintle/turbo-admin/readme.txt

 * (Experimental) Notice hiding: Tidy your dashboard by hiding admin notices in a separate, slide-out panel.
 * (Experimental/Beta): List table keyboard shortcuts - use vim-like keys to navigate lsit tables.

-If you love this plugin, you can get Turbo Admin on ALL your sites without needing to install the plugin, with the browser extension version!
+If you love this plugin, you can get Turbo Admin on ALL your sites without needing to install the plugin, PLUS additional premium features, with [the browser extension version](https://turbo-admin.com/)!

-PLUS the browser extension has features not present in the plugin because, well, they only make sense in the extension!
+PLUS the browser extension has features not present in the plugin.
+Some features only make sense in the extension, others are considered "premium" and are only available in the browser extension.

+* WooCommerce search (premium - extension only)
+* Gravity Forms Search (premium - extension only)
 * Full screen block editor killer
 * Block editor welcome guide remover
 * Live/dev site labels

-Remember, the browser extension it works everywhere that it can detect WordPress without needing a plugin.
+Remember, the browser extension it works everywhere that it can detect WordPress, without needing a plugin.
 And it carries your preferences with you!
 It's WordPress, your way!

 [Check out the Browser Extension and try it for free](https://turbo-admin.com/)